logsquaredn/geocloud/README.md

 ytt -f ci/pipeline | fly -t geocloud set-pipeline -p geocloud -c - -v branch=my-branch
 ```

-> _Note: The_ `k14s/image` _image can be used in place of installing ytt on your machine to set a pipeline from a template_
+> _the_ `k14s/image` _image can be used in place of installing ytt on your machine to set a pipeline from a template_

 ```sh
 # set pipeline from template using k14s/image